 There have been many netball stars over the years.
 Some remain particularly well known because of their contribution to the sport as players, coaches and administrators.

 Lois Muir has played a part in most of the significant changes in netball history.
 Born in Mataura, Southland, she became a formidable defender, and was chosen for the first New Zealand seven-a-side team in 1960.
-She was vice-captain of the national team at the first world championships in 1963, and later coached it for 15 years from 1974.
+She was vice-captain of the national team at the first world championships in 1963, and coached it for 15 years from 1974.

 Irene van Dyk

 Regarded as one of the best defenders the netball world has seen, Casey Williams (now Kopua) was also lauded for her leadership skills.
 She was part of the New Zealand under-21 team that won the 2005 World Youth Championship, and won gold with the Silver Ferns at the 2006 and 2010 Commonwealth Games.
-She ended her career as a key member of the Silver Ferns team which won the world dup in 2019.
+She captained the Silver Ferns from 2009 to 2014, and in 2011 she was made an Officer of the New Zealand Order of Merit.
+She ended her career as a key member of the Silver Ferns team which won the world cup in 2019.

 Casey Williams’s near-contemporary Laura Langman captained both the victorious 2005 youth team and the 2019 world-cup winning Silver Ferns.
 She also won gold medals at the 2006 and 2010 Commonwealth Games.
 Langman retired from international netball in 2020 with a New Zealand record 163 test caps, the first 141 in succession.
 The athletic mid-courter achieved a unique double by winning the trans-Tasman league with Waikato Bay of Plenty Magic in 2012 and the Australian league with Sunshine Coast Lightning in 2017.